 Compare the slope of upswings (B) (D)(F) and (H).
 Note the increasing speed on each of these legs, indicating an increase in bearish momentum. bearish price swings are showing signs of strength.

-BY COMPARING THE SWING IT indicating an increase in bearish momentum. bearish price swings are showing signs of strength.
-The price movement is more likely to continue in the direction of strength and against the direction of
+BY COMPARING THE SWING IT indicates an increase in bearish momentum. bearish price swings are showing signs of strength.
+The price movement is more likely to continue in the direction of strength and against the direction of weakness.

 2) Compare the momentum of the current price swing with the momentum of the previous price swing in the opposite direction?